 Fats and oils are the most common forms of lipids.
+Their main roles are to provide energy, insulate the body and facilitate the transport of fat-soluble vitamins.
 Fat is a natural lipid material that is normally solid at room temperature.
-Oils are quite similar to fats except that they are generally liquid at room temperature.
+Oils are similar to fats except that they are generally liquid at room temperature.

 Triacylglycerols are transported in body fluids by molecules called lipoproteins.
 The general configuration of a lipoprotein involves having the hydrophobic region inside the core of the sphere, while the superficial layer is composed of the hydrophilic regions.

 At different parts of the digestive tract, metabolism of triacylglycerols may occur.
 The mechanism of metabolism is facilitated by a group of enzymes called lipases.
 Lipases catalyze the hydrolysis of the ester bond of the triacylglycerol.

 Lipases are generally classified as intracellular or extracellular.
 Intracellular lipases include hormone-sensitive lipase in adipocytes and lysosomal lipases.
 Extracellular lipases, on the other hand, include pancreatic lipase and lipoprotein lipase.

 Hormones control the activity of hormone-sensitive lipase.
 An example of this is the increase in lipase activity when an individual suffers from stress.
 The stress triggers a release of the hormones adrenaline/noradrenaline.

 The hormone attaches itself to a receptor which eventually leads to the processing of inactive lipases to convert them to active ones.
 Active lipases separate the triacylglycerol into glycerol and free fatty acids.
 The fatty acids produced are taken up from the blood plasma by tissues that require nutrients.

 On the other hand, glycerol, since it cannot be utilized in adipocytes, serves as a substrate for gluconeogenesis in the liver.